 Montana State University is also constructing a quantum computer test bed to test integrated quantum components in the near absolute zero Kelvin environments needed to ensure their successful operation.
 The goal of the project is to open the test bed to the commercial and academic community and encourage the rapid advancement of quantum research and testing of materials.

 At MSU’s Spectrum Lab, the research looks different than the aforementioned projects.
-Spectrum Lab is constructing a quantum communications network which would use quantum optical signals and entangled photons to create a secure communications network.
+Spectrum Lab is constructing a quantum communications network that would use quantum optical signals and entangled photons to create a secure communications network.

 Finally, as a part of the University’s Economic Development efforts, researchers participate in an NSF Engines grant across a three-state region—Montana, Idaho, and Wyoming.
-The work supported by the NSF Engines grant focused on creating a quantum supply chain in the region.
+The work supported by the NSF Engines grant focuses on creating a quantum supply chain in the region.
 The NSF Engines effort seeks to capitalize on the photonics cluster which produces critical technology for many quantum computers already in existence around Montana State University.